 What Happens To Your Brain When You Drink Alcohol?

 Interrupts Nour Neurotransmitters

 Regular alcohol intake can lead to a disruption of your body’s neurotransmitters, making it difficult to process your emotions and thoughts.
 It can also cause disinhibiting effects, impairing the body’s coordination, memory consolidation, and executive functioning.
 That explains why your body wobbles and stumbles when you consume too much alcohol, as your brain’s neurotransmitters begin to go haywire.

 Your Dopamine Levels Spike

-Alcohol also leads to a release of endorphins, which are the body’s natural opioids.
+Alcohol also leads to the release of endorphins, which are the body’s natural opioids.
 But it also leads to the release of dopamine, which is the neurotransmitter responsible for creating that pleasurable feeling that reinforces the effects of alcohol.
-The more you consume alcohol, the more the dopamine and endorphins maladaptive neurological changes that enhance addiction.
+The more you consume alcohol, the more dopamine and endorphins maladaptive neurological changes that enhance addiction.